RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 https://old.reddit.com/r/Pluribus_TVshow/comments/1pbl1a6/what_does_hive_do_with_the_sick_injured_or_people/nruvq4i/

 "The show has a simple plot." - Finnegans Wake is about media ecology self-awareness of the audience.
 Being "woke" isn't about the plot.
 It's about the medium.
 Marshall McLuhan topics.
 The Woke / Wake about about a Bible story that says Jesus came back to life, a science fiction story (like Pluribus is a science fiction story).
 The reply message entirely misses the point of Tim Finnegan being undead.
 And that Helen's memory is preserved.
-No human in the real world has ever had their memeories upoaded into a hive mind like Helen did.
+No human in the real world has ever had their memories uploaded into a hive mind like Helen did.
 To Carol, this is a new human experience / a change in life on Earth that the dead are not undead.
-This person thinks that the topic is about the body of Hellen, the physical, and not the "spirit" and afterlife concepts of science fiction stories by the clergy.
-Likebeing able to ask the hive mind if Helen liked Carol's unpublished book.
+This person thinks that the topic is about the body of Helen, the physical, and not the "spirit" and afterlife concepts of science fiction stories by the clergy.
+Like being able to ask the hive mind if Helen liked Carol's unpublished book.
 This is a very human emotional experience like Church Clergy creates messages from outer-space God, or at least *claims* to.

 https://old.reddit.com/r/Pluribus_TVshow/comments/1pexzhr/the_depiction_of_nonwhite_characters_in_pluribus/nsftiyd/